cybex-dev/twilio_voice/README.md

 splash_icon.png registered on your res/drawable folder.
 I haven't found a way to customize colors, if you find one, please submit a pull request.~~

 Android provides a native UI by way of the `ConnectionService`.
-Twilio has made an attempt at this implementation however it is fully realized in this package.
+Twilio has made an attempt a [ConnectionService](https://github.com/twilio/voice-quickstart-android/tree/master/app/src/connection_service) implementation however it is fully realized in this package.

 ### macOS Limitations